-7.10 The Flood Map for Planning Wales also indicates that the land subject of this representation is not at risk from localised or surface water flooding; this is illustrated on the FMfP extract below (Figure x).
-The Flood Risk Map below demonstrates that apart from a small section of the site frontage, the site falls outside of Flood Zone 2 and Flood Zone 3, as such falls within and an area deemed at low flood risk from rivers.
+- 7.10 The Flood Map for Planning Wales also indicates that the rear of the land subject of this representation is at risk from localised or surface water flooding; this is illustrated on the FMfP extract below (Figure x). - 7.11 However, the intention would be to develop along the front part of the site as this part of the site falls outside of Flood Zone 2 and Flood Zone 3, as such falls within and an area deemed at low flood risk from rivers.
 The land will not be affected during the 1 in 1000 fluvial (Q1000 event or 0.1% event) and would also be flood free during the 1 in 100 (Q100) flood event.